The Long War, Part 29 / 1601, the unsuccessful siege of Kanizsa Castle

 The Christian military council decided on 28 October to launch an overall attack.
 Unfortunately, the swamps were not fully filled up and the troops had to approach the fort in the icy water, under heavy rifle fire.
 The assault was a total failure.

-Ferdinand continued the bombardment of the walls but the defenders have resisted in spite of their losses, their hunger, and shortage of gunpowder.
+Ferdinand continued the bombardment of the walls but the defenders resisted in spite of their losses, their hunger, and shortage of gunpowder.
 Even more, they had the energy to make a sally but their charge was repelled by the Christians on 7 November, causing great losses in the Turk army.

 General Russwurm arrived on 14 November with his 5-8,000 fresh soldiers from Fehérvár (Székesfehérvár) Castle, the troops of Nádasdy Ferenc may have been among them.
 (Please note, I use the Oriental name order for Hungarians where family names come first.)
 The arrival of the reinforcement was just too late, the military council decided to lift the siege on 15 November because it was snowing during the night.
 The Christian army withdrew and the Turks caused great losses in the disordered units who had to leave behind their baggage and food just like the gunpowder and the cannons.
-The total loss of the Christians was about 9,000 men but it was even more demoralizing that Archduke Ferdinand was not able to achieve what the Ottomans had achieved in a one-and-a-half month before.
+The total loss of the Christians was about 9,000 men but it was even more demoralizing that Archduke Ferdinand was not able to achieve what the Ottomans had achieved one-and-a-half months before.

 Source: Szibler Gábor